Family Album by The Ullman Boys

 The Bushmen (Left to right: Jim Ullman, Jack Ullman, Bill Lawhorn, Larry Griffin)

 The Bushmen disbanded after graduation.
 Dad went to college at Ashland University on a baseball scholarship and later got his degree from Bible College to become a church pastor.
-Uncle Jack enlisted in The Air Force, where he also played baseball in the European League.
-When he wasn't playing center field for the Ramstein Royals, Jack was playing protest songs by Country Joe and The Fish; Peter, Paul and Mary; and Joan Baez in the airmen's clubs.
+Uncle Jack enlisted in The Air Force, where he also played baseball.
+When he wasn't playing center field for the Ramstein Rams, Jack was playing protest songs by Country Joe and The Fish; Peter, Paul and Mary; and Joan Baez in the airmen's clubs.

 JIM: I used it to lead the church in worship.
 Normally, they always wanted a pastor's wife to play piano, [but my wife had] already spent 12 hours [a day] working with kids in public school.
 So I didn't want that.
 I didn't have any real guitar at the time, so when I got that 12 string, I put that thing to work.
 I wore that thing out.